Fun Without FODMAPs

 A glass filled with low FODMAP chocolate strawberry overnight oats.
 It's topped with diced strawberries and mini chocolate chips.
 In the background there are artistically-blurred out strawberries and rolled oats.

 This recipe is another throwback to my college days.
-During college, I followed one of the first ever dietitian food bloggers, Kath from Kath Eats Real Food.
-Every day she shared what she was eating and her daily menu almost always included some form of oats.
+During college, I followed one of the first-ever dietitian food bloggers, Kath from Kath Eats Real Food.
+Every day, she shared what she was eating, and her daily menu almost always included some form of oats.
 I don't know if she was the original creator of overnight oats, but she definitely inspired me to play with my own variations over the years.
-Looking back, I think Kath and her blog may have even played a role in me deciding to go on to graduate school, become a dietitian, practice food photography, and start a recipe website. 😉 Funny how that happens.
+Looking back, I think Kath and her blog may even have played a role in my decision to go on to graduate school, become a dietitian, practice food photography, and start a recipe website. 😉 Funny how that happens.

 Two glasses filled with low FODMAP chocolate strawberry overnight oats.
 They are surrounded by a couple of strawberries and in the upper right corner there is light pink striped cloth napkin.